martinsokoh72-dot/embedded_systems_project/README.md

 Note:

-- The fan is powered via a MOSFET.
+- The fan is powered via external power supply ( 12 volt, 0.1 ampere).
 - Tachometer output is connected to a GPIO configured for external interrupts.
 - PWM duty cycle controls fan speed;
 - Tachometer pulses used to measure RPM.